sbrahma0/MOODI-MUSIC/README.md

 ### Optional Docker Setup
 The Docker will install tensorflow-gpu, MTCNN and will occupy 3.5 GB of disk space.
 Installation of cuda drivers are recommended.
+Please make sure the model and the music file from GTZAN is added in the repository folder.
 ```
 docker build -t moodi_music .
 docker run -p 8501:8501 moodi_music